artur-demenskiy/test-poc-frontend/TESTING_SUMMARY.md

 ## 📞 Support

 For questions about the testing setup:
-1. Check `AUTOMATED_TESTING.md` for detailed documentation
+1. Check this `TESTING_SUMMARY.md` for detailed documentation
 2. Review test examples in the codebase
 3. Run `npm run test:help` for available commands
 4. Check the testing documentation for best practices